What is Tibsovo?

 - are pregnant or plan to become pregnant.
 Tibsovo may cause harm to your unborn baby.
 You should avoid becoming pregnant during treatment with Tibsovo.
 Tell your healthcare provider right away if you become pregnant or think you might be pregnant during treatment with Tibsovo.

 - are breastfeeding or plan to breastfeed.
 It is not known if Tibsovo passes into your breast milk.
-Do not breastfeed during your treatment with Tibsovo and for at least 1 month after your last dose of Tibsovo.
+Do not breastfeed during your treatment with Tibsovo and for 1 month after your last dose of Tibsovo.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.